makerdao/lockstake/lockstake-overview.md

 * `lockNgt(address urn, uint256 ngtWad)` - Deposit `ngtWad` amount of NGT.
 The NGT is first converted to MKR, which then gets deposited into the `urn`.
 This also delegates the MKR to the chosen delegate (if such exists) and stakes it to the chosen farm (if such exists) using the `ref` code.
 * `free(address urn, address to, uint256 wad)` - Withdraw `wad` amount of MKR from the `urn` to the `to` address (which will receive it minus the exit fee).
 This will undelegate the requested amount of MKR (if delegation is done) and unstake it (if staking is done).
 It will require the user to pay down debt beforehand if needed.
 * `freeNgt(address urn, address to, uint256 ngtWad)` - Withdraw `ngtWad` amount of NGT to the `to` address.
 In practice, a proportional amount of MKR is first freed from the `urn` (minus the exit fee), then gets converted to NGT and sent out.
 This will undelegate the MKR (if delegation is done) and unstake it (if staking is done).
 It will require the user to pay down debt beforehand if needed.
+* `freeNoFee(address urn, address to, uint256 wad)` - Withdraw `wad` amount of MKR from the `urn` to the `to` address without paying any fee.
+This will undelegate the requested amount of MKR (if delegation is done) and unstake it (if staking is done).
+It will require the user to pay down debt beforehand if needed.
+This function can only be called by an address which was both authorized on the contract by governance and for which the urn owner has called `hope` for.
+It is useful for implementing a migration contract that will move the funds to another engine contract (if ever needed).
 * `selectDelegate(address urn, address delegate)` - Choose which delegate contract to delegate the `urn`'s entire MKR amount to.
 In case it is `address(0)` the MKR will stay (or become) undelegated.
 * `selectFarm(address urn, address farm, uint16 ref)` - Select which farm (from the whitelisted ones) to stake the `urn`'s MKR to (along with the `ref` code).
 In case it is `address(0)` the MKR will stay (or become) unstaked.
 * `draw(address urn, address to, uint256 wad)` - Generate `wad` amount of NST using the `urn`’s MKR as collateral and send it to the `to` address.